Copy and paste the below script into your own website or blog to embed this book.

 “So don’t eat it.
 At least not until you’ve finished speaking.
 Or if the crowd turns on you.”

-Martha Hall Kelly is the New York Times bestselling author of Lilac Girls.
+Martha Hall Kelly is the New York Times bestselling author of Lilac Girls and Lost Roses.
 She lives in Connecticut, where she spends her days filling legal pads with stories and reading World War II books.
-Lost Roses is her second novel.